Bialiatski joins small group of jailed Nobel Peace laureates

 The Nobel helped galvanize international support for Suu Kyi, but she remained in on-and-off house arrest until her release in 2010.

-After her return to politics, her peace prize glory faded and she faced international criticism for ignoring and sometimes defending atrocities by the Myanmar military, including a 2017 crackdown on Rohingya Muslims.
+She eventually became Myanmar’s leader, but her peace prize glory faded and she faced criticism for ignoring and sometimes defending atrocities by the military, including a 2017 crackdown on Rohingya Muslims.

-Suu Kyi was arrested again after a military coup last year and has not been seen in public since, despite calls for her release by the Norwegian Nobel Committee and others.
+Suu Kyi was detained again when the military ousted her elected government in 2021 and remains imprisoned, despite calls for her release by the Norwegian Nobel Committee and others.

 LIU XIAOBO